MateuszBugala/GoodsDonation/README.md

 - As an Admin:
 	- full control of verified institutions
 	- management of the users (with “disable user” – feature)
-	- control of donations and changing their status (“received”/”delivered” etc.)
+	- control of donations (with sorting function) and changing their status (“received”/”delivered” etc.)
+	- email auto-notification when a message from user is sent

 Future development:
 - data validation